0cwa/ZuhausProto/project-plan.md

         [FS] README, code comments.

     Future: Re-enable Full Encryption
-        [FS] Transition from peoplec.csv back to using people.csv with actual encryption/decryption.
+        [FS] Transition from peoplec.csv and base64 encoded 'encryptedData' back to using people.csv with actual cryptographic encryption/decryption.
+        [BE] Re-enable actual key generation and usage in server/crypto.ts.
-        [BE] Re-enable /api/public-key.
+        [BE] Re-enable /api/public-key to serve the real public key.
-        [FE] Use real client-side encryption.
+        [FE] Update client/src/lib/crypto.ts to perform real client-side encryption using the server's public key.
-        [BE] Use real server-side decryption.
+        [BE] Update server-side logic to perform real decryption using the server's private key.
+        [BE] Ensure matching algorithm and admin panel operate on decrypted data in memory, without persistently storing cleartext preferences (unless explicitly decided for specific, non-sensitive analytics).